Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 For these reasons, the C standard library mentioned above is almost always linked dynamically.

-There are some tradeoffs.
+There are tradeoffs.
 A small amount of overhead may be added to function calls, since the process of function lookups is more involved, and the need to locate and load the shared libray into memory at runtime can incur a fixed amount of startup overhead.